ipampin1/qaPossitionTest/README.md

 Just make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed and running.

 ### 1. Clone the repository
+In a terminal run:
 ```bash
 git clone https://github.com/ipampin1/qaPossitionTest.git
 cd qaPossitionTest
 ```

 ### 2. Run tests for all platforms (desktop, tablet, mobile)
+In a terminal run:
 ```bash
 docker-compose up
 ```

  This will run the Cypress test suite for all three platforms using the correct viewport for each.

 ### 3. Run tests for a specific platform